Help Lakeside Nature Center save baby animals

 Assess the situation

 Many animals brought into wildlife rehabilitation centers aren’t actually abandoned.
-An animal displaying no indicators distress or injury may just be waiting for mom.
+An animal displaying no indicators of distress or injury may just be waiting for mom.
 If the animal is bleeding or obviously injured, consult your local wildlife rehab right away.

 Be mindful of the animal’s wellbeing